- HTTP(S) Load Balancing

 - SSL Offload

-- SSL offload enables you to centrally manage SSL certificates and decryption, offloading CPU intensive work from your instances.
+- SSL offload enables you to centrally manage SSL certificates and decryption.
 You can enable encryption between your load balancing layer and backends to ensure highest level of security, with some additional overhead for processing on backends.

 - UDP Load Balancing